It’s that time of year again! Kids are excited to dress up, go door to door and get loads of candy as trick-or-treat.

 Your child doesn’t need all that candy.
 And let’s be honest – you don’t either!
 What to do with the extra?
 You can give it away.
 Have your child decide and be involved, it can be a fun, educational experience for them as well!
 You can bring it to a local charity, mission, church, or school.

-Brett Kingma DDS and Grady Randall DDS and their staff at Mitten Kids Dentistry in Grand Rapids, MI want you and your families to enjoy this time of year!
-We also want our patients to learn how to properly care for their teeth, have healthy eating habits, and have smilies they can be proud of for years to come!
+Dr. Brett and Dr. Grady and their staff at Mitten Kids Dentistry in Grand Rapids, MI want you and your families to enjoy this time of year!
+We also want our patients to learn how to properly care for their teeth, have healthy eating habits, and have smiles they can be proud of for years to come!